-Quick Loop Sampler section
+■ Quick Loop Sampler section

-The AW1600 has a built-in pad-type sampler.
+The AW16G has a built-in pad-type sampler.
 You can assign sixteen stereo waveforms to the four pads with sample banks.
-Audio tracks from the hard disk, or WAV files from a CD-ROM disc or computer can be loaded.
+Sampling uses the same 16-bit 44.1 kHz high quality as recording.
+Audio tracks from the hard disk, external input from the mixer, or WAV files from a CD-ROM disc can also be loaded.

 The timing at which each pad is pressed can be recorded on a dedicated pad track, and edited later.
 Drum phrases from the sample library can be assigned to pads, and you can then record pad operations to use this function as a simple rhythm machine.

-The maximum polyphony is four stereo notes, and the maximum playback time is a total of approximately 47 seconds (approximately 29 seconds in 24-bit songs) of stereo for the entire Quick Loop Sampler.
+The maximum polyphony is four stereo notes, and the maximum playback time is a total of 44 seconds of stereo for the entire Quick Loop Sampler.

-CD-RW drive
+■ CD-RW drive

-A dedicated CD-RW drive is installed in the AW1600.
-You can produce an audio CD from the stereo tracks of the songs recorded on the hard disk.
+A dedicated CD-RW drive (the CDRW16G, option) can be installed in the AW16G.
+If this is installed, you can produce an audio CD from the stereo tracks of the songs recorded on the hard disk.
 Markers assigned within a song can also be used as the track numbers of the CD.
 You can even use advanced techniques such as assigning more than one track number within a single song.

 The CD-RW drive can also be used to backup/restore songs, to play back audio CDs, and to load WAV data from a CD-ROM.